Romantic Beaded Heart Earrings Jewelry Tutorial

 Two 4.5 mm silver corrugated rondelle tire beads OR two 4–6 mm clear crystal and silver rondelle spacer beads for more glitz.

 Eight 3 mm pearls, cream or white.
 You can use natural freshwater pearls or high-quality glass pearls.
-Swarovski makes beautiful glass pearls in a wide range of colors.
+Swarovski makes beautiful glass pearls (style 5810) in a wide range of colors.

-Two clear crystal 3 mm bicone beads, preferably Preciosa crystal or Swarovski crystal Xilion bicones (style 5328) for the best clarity and sparkle.
+Two clear crystal 3 mm bicone beads.
+I recommend Preciosa crystal or Swarovski crystal Xilion bicones (style 5328) for the best clarity and sparkle.

 Four clear crystal 4 mm bicone beads.
-Again, the Preciosa crystal bicones or Swarovski crystal Xilion bicone beads style 5328 are the best choice.
+Again, the Preciosa crystal or Swarovski crystal Xilion bicone beads (style 5328) are the best choice.

-Two 7 x 5 mm or 8 x 6 mm vertically drilled jet black faceted glass teardrop beads, either Czech fire polish or vintage Swarovski crystal teardrop beads.
+Two 7 x 5 mm or 8 x 6 mm vertically drilled jet black faceted glass teardrop beads, either Czech fire polish or vintage Swarovski crystal teardrop beads (style 5500), if you can find them.
+Swarovski 9 x 6 mm crystal teardrop beads, which are currently in production, could also work in this design.

-Two 8 mm jet black faceted round crystal beads, preferably Swarovski or Preciosa crystal for the best sparkle.
-Alternatively you could substitute jet fire polished glass beads.
+Two 8 mm jet black faceted round crystal beads.
+Again, choose Swarovski or Preciosa crystal for the best sparkle.
+Alternatively, you could substitute jet fire polished glass beads.

-Bead board AKA beading board with flocked surface (optional but recommended)
+Flocked bead board AKA beading board (optional but recommended)

 Very fine pearl reamer (if using natural pearls)